What happens during composting and why do we do it?

-When the green compost bin is serviced from your home or business, Recology takes compostable materials to the “Compost Annex” located at Tunnel Road.
-From this facility, the compostables are taken to Jepson Prairie Organics in Vacaville, California where the curbside material is transformed into nutrient-rich, organic compost for local farms.
+When Recology picks up the green compost bin, the compostable materials are taken to Jepson Prairie Organics in Vacaville, California where the curbside material is transformed into nutrient-rich, organic compost for local farms.

 Composting Process